Psycholinguistics

 Email: amit dot singh at uni hyphen paderborn dot de

-I am currently a doctoral candidate in Psycholinguistics at SFB TRR318 „Constructing Explainability“, a collaborative research center at Paderborn and Bielefeld University.
+I am a doctoral candidate at SFB TRR318 „Constructing Explainability“, a collaborative research center at Paderborn and Bielefeld University.
 As part of Project-A05, I am working under the joint supervision of Prof. Dr. Katharina Rohlfing, Prof. Dr.-Ing.
 Britta Wrede, and Prof. Dr. Ingrid Scharlau.
 Before joining SFB, I completed my M.Sc. in Cognitive Science from University of Hyderabad.